TonyStark-19/Zomato-Website-clone/README.md

 This project is a **clone of the Zomato website** built using **HTML, CSS, and JavaScript**, along with **Font Awesome icons**.
 The goal is to replicate the **homepage design of Zomato** while adding **interactive functionalities** such as search, collection display, and restaurant recommendations.

+✅ **Now fully responsive across all screen sizes** — from desktops to tablets and smartphones!

 ---

 ## 📸 Screenshots